zamud/bop-brackets/README.md

 On the way to a filled-out PDF bracket is a blank PDF bracket, so it became a feature!  [react-pdf](https://react-pdf.org/) is used to create a bracket layout with the first-round matchup data displayed.
 Here is an example, downloaded directly from Bop Brackets: [Blank Pearl Jam Bracket](https://github.com/zamud/bop-brackets/blob/master/public/bopbracket-blank-Pearl%20Jam.pdf)

 #### 3. Fill Out in Browser
 A bracketing website wouldn't be complete without the ability to complete a bracket and choose a winner.
-This can be done in both desktop and phone browsers with Bop Brackets' mobile responsiveness (acheived with [react-device-detect](https://github.com/duskload/react-device-detect).
+This can be done in both desktop and phone browsers with Bop Brackets' mobile responsiveness (achieved with [react-device-detect](https://github.com/duskload/react-device-detect)).
 In the desktop view, The user fills out the entire bracket on a single page.
 Winners are chosen in drop-downs, which remain disabled until both tracks for that matchup have been set:

 <p align="center">
   <img src="https://github.com/zamud/bop-brackets/blob/master/public/img/pearl-jam-in-progress.PNG" alt="Bracket In Progress Image">